doctorallen/dBug/README.md

 ## How to setup

     Clone into root web directory.
+    Copy debug_include.php, dBug.php and .htaccess from the dBug folder to your root web directory.
     Make sure to change your includes directory in .htaccess

 ## How to use